 (iii) productive gardens include kitchen gardens, allotments, and other ‘working gardens’ with the practical function of yielding produce – fruits, vegetables, flowers, nuts, and berries either for consumption or for sale.
 Slow Food enthusiasts like gardens for this reason, as do people enthused about healthy and wholesome lifestyles where one grows one’s own in ways which improve one’s physical and psychological health.
 At a deeper level, productive gardens might be experienced as opportunities for the cooperative activity of individual effort and nature, a place where a productive gardener ‘merges his or her own energy and resources with those of nature’ in order to yield good things – healthy, nourishing, wholesome, beautiful things.
-Unlike the triumphal gardener, the creativity of a productive gardener in inflected by a rather different set of virtues – cooperativeness, gentleness, sensitivity to the needs and natures of plants and trees, and what Gabriel Marcel nicely called ‘creative receptivity’.
+Unlike the triumphal gardener, the creativity of a productive gardener in inflected by a different, softer set of virtues – cooperativeness, gentleness, sensitivity to the needs and natures of plants and trees, and what Gabriel Marcel nicely called ‘creative receptivity’.
 The productive garden is a place of life and energy and vitality that one sees in the gardener as much as their garden.
-Cooper sees this in the 2016 Royal Academy Exhibition, Painting the Modern Garden, many of whose paintings depicted the garden as ‘a cornucopia of growth, fertility, energy and abundance’, something reflected in the vigour and strength of their gardeners.
+Cooper noted this in the 2016 Royal Academy Exhibition, Painting the Modern Garden, many of whose paintings depicted the garden as ‘a cornucopia of growth, fertility, energy and abundance’, something reflected in the vigour and strength of their gardeners.
 Here we see a set of vitalist virtues – abundance, liveliness, robustness, vigorousness, and wholesomeness.
-Such qualities fit with a conception of human beings as embodied worldly agents, one without the intrusiveness of triumphalism or the quietist diffidence some find in sanctuary gardens.
+Such qualities fit with a conception of human beings as embodied worldly agents, albeit one without the proud intrusiveness of triumphalism or the quietist diffidence of those who seek sanctuary from the world.

 By surveying these different conceptions of the garden, we see quite different conceptions of the virtues or qualities that make up a good human life.
-Triumphal gardens are hooked into a dominionistic vision of human beings as the masters and shapers of nature, imposers of forms onto raw wildness.
+Triumphal gardens are hooked into a dominionistic vision of human beings as the masters and shapers of nature, imposers of artificial form onto raw wildness.
 Sanctuary gardens portray cultivated natural spaces as places of refuge or escape from the dangers and pressures of a worldly life no longer found bearable.
 Productive gardens are attached to visions of human beings are natural worldly creatures whose greatest satisfactions come from creative cooperation with natural creatures and processes.

 We can also draw two lessons about virtues and gardens.
 First, an edificationist cannot talk vaguely of ‘the virtues’ apt to be cultivated by experiences of and engagements with gardens.
 A certain kind of garden is apt for exercise of certain sets of virtues and dispositions, whose salience is shaped by background conceptions of the good human life.
-Second, we are obliged to distinguish different forms or inflections of the virtues, some of which appeared in different types of garden.
+Second, we must distinguish different forms or inflections of the virtues, some of which appeared in different types of garden.
 Creativity showed up in accounts of the triumphalist and productive gardens since each of them emphasises human agency and activity, albeit in the very different modes of anthropocentric imposition and ‘creative receptivity’.
-Humility, too, can be a virtue one can cultivate in the still calm of sanctuary gardens or during moments of co-dependence of natural processes and creative agency within productive gardens.
+Humility, too, can be a virtue one can cultivate in the still calm of sanctuary gardens or during moments of the felt co-dependence of natural processes and creative agency within productive gardens.
 So, an edificationist must be careful to describe the types of gardens they have in mind and the different sets of virtues and sensibilities integral to their operative vision of the good life.